A CT scan takes a picture of your kidneys or bladder. This scan also shows if urine flow is blocked.

 UW Health Urology is recognized as a top national program for providing new and effective approaches to treatment.
 Although we do thousands of complex procedures every year, the care we provide you is the most important.

-We offer advanced kidney stone treatment at University Hospital and our 1 S. Park clinic in Madison.
+We offer advanced kidney stone treatment at University Hospital and our 1 S Park St Medical Center in Madison.
 Our urologists are experts in the care of conditions affecting the urinary tract.

 Patient and support services